Is Dr. Phil Good or Crap?

 Your next step

-Avoid thinking people like Dr Phil are their for you or your situation.
+Avoid thinking people like Dr. Phil are there for you or your situation.

 Speak Your Mind, With Your Opinion